crueter/OpenSSL-CI/README.md

 ### Unix

-Unix builds are tested on Linux, FreeBSD, and Solaris, and should "just work" out of the box.
+Unix builds are tested on Linux, FreeBSD, and Solaris (gcc64), and should "just work" out of the box.
 To change your platform (only affects the artifact name), set the `PLATFORM` environment variable.

 Unix builds both shared and static libraries by default.
 You can control this with the `BUILD_SHARED_LIBS` CMake variable.